f-intech/cto-handbook/quick_wins.md

 1. Is a monitoring dashboard easily accessible?
 If not, create something very simple and iterate.
 2. Make all source code available to all developers in the company, unless there is something highly proprietary.
 3. Incident.io (or similar, but this is great) is a really great tool to lower stress of oncall people.
+4. Over time, define clear and actionable guidelines and standards how services in your company shall be written, tested, deployed to prod, monitored, etc. Provide service templates or shared libraries where useful.

 ### DevSecOps
 1. Automate how code moves between environments, with secrets pulled from a central secret management service (segregated as appropriate).